rddefauw/sample-agentic-platform/deploy/README.md

 - AWS Region
 - Stack Prefix

 This eliminates the need to hardcode AWS-specific values in your service configurations.
+The file is in the .gitignore to minimize the chance of accidentally commiting account ids.
+This also makes it reusable within a CI pipeline itself.

 ### Secret Management
 Services automatically pull configuration from AWS Parameter Store via the External Secrets Operator.
 Each service specifies which keys it needs in its values file: